Lent & Easter |

 Home Blessing:

 “Be their shelter when they are at home, their companion when they are away, and their welcome guest when they return.”
 A home blessing provides a special opportunity to thank God for the gift of your home.
-If you would like to have your home blessed by Fr.
+If you want to have your home blessed by Fr.
 James, please call the Parish Office, 952-854-4733.
+If you have had your home blessed in the last year, we ask you to reserve this opportunity for those who have not yet had their homes blessed.

 Home Blessing: